exonum/exonum-doc/src/architecture/storage.md

 - Iterate over the key-value pairs in the lexicographic key order
 - Iterate over keys in the lexicographic key order
 - Iterate over values in the lexicographic key order
-- Clear the map (i.e., remove all stored values)
+- Clear the map (i.e., remove all stored key-value pairs)

 ### ListIndex

 [`ListIndex`][list-index] represents an array list.
 The following operations are supported:

-- Get and set an item by index
+- Get and set a list item by index
 - Append an item to the list
 - Pop or poll the last item from the list
 - Get the list length
 - Check if the list is empty
-- Iterate over index-value pairs ordered by index
+- Iterate over index-item pairs ordered by index
-- Insert a sequence of values from an iterator
+- Insert a sequence of items from an iterator
 - Truncate the list to the specified length
-- Clear the list (i.e., remove all stored values)
+- Clear the list (i.e., remove all stored items from the list)

-`ListIndex` does not support inserting elements in the middle of the list or removing elements by index
+`ListIndex` does not support inserting items in the middle of the list or removing items by index
 (although it is still possible to implement these operations manually).

+!!! summary "Implementation Details"
+    `ListIndex` saves its items to the internal `BaseIndex` map with 8-byte unsigned item
+    indexes as keys, serialized in big-endian form (to support proper iteration).
-`ListIndex` saves its elements to the internal `base` map with element indices as keys.
-The list length also is saved at `base` with a zero-length tuple `&()` as a key.
+    The list length is saved in this map with a zero-length byte sequence as the key.

 ### ValueSetIndex

 [`ValueSetIndex`][value-set-index] implements a hash set.
-Internally, `ValueSetIndex` uses `BaseIndex` with element hashes as keys, and elements themselves as corresponding values.
 The following operations are implemented:

-- Add and remove values
+- Add and remove set elements
-- Check if a value already present using the value itself or its hash
+- Check if an element is already present using the element itself or its hash
-- Iterate over stored values in the lexicographic order of their hashes
+- Iterate over stored elements in the lexicographic order of their hashes
-- Iterate over hashes of stored values in the lexicographic order
+- Iterate over hashes of elements in the lexicographic order
-- Clear the set (i.e., remove all stored values)
+- Clear the set (i.e., remove all elements)

-The used hash is calculated as `hash()` method of `StorageValue` trait.
+The hash used in `ValueSetIndex` is calculated using the `hash()` method of the `StorageValue` trait.
 All built-in types implementing `StorageValue` compute this hash as SHA-256 of the binary serialization of a type instance.

+!!! summary "Implementation Details"
+    Internally, `ValueSetIndex` uses `BaseIndex` with element hashes as keys, and elements themselves as corresponding values.

 ### KeySetIndex

 [`KeySetIndex`][key-set-index] implements a set.
-Internally, stored set elements are inserted to the underlying `BaseIndex` as `(&element, ())` (i.e., the element is used as key, and the value is always empty).
 The following procedures are implemented:

-- Add and remove items
+- Add and remove set elements
-- Check if a specific item is in the set
+- Check if a specific element is in the set
-- Iterate over items in the lexicographic order
+- Iterate over elements in the lexicographic order
-- Clear the set (i.e., remove all stored values)
+- Clear the set (i.e., remove all stored elements)

+!!! summary "Implementation Details"
+    Internally, set elements
+    are inserted to the underlying `BaseIndex` as `(&element, ())` (i.e., the element is used as a key, and the value is always empty).

 #### KeySetIndex vs ValueSetIndex

 While `ValueSetIndex` uses a hash as a key for the underlying `BaseIndex`, `KeySetIndex` puts an entire binary serialization of an element into the key.

-- `KeySetIndex` does not have an additional overhead on hashing each incoming set element.
+- `KeySetIndex` does not have an additional overhead on hashing set elements.
-- `KeySetIndex` should not be used when the items are relatively big;
+- `KeySetIndex` should not be used when the set elements are relatively big;
-  only small items can be stored (such as integers, small strings, small tuples).
-In contrary, the `ValueSetIndex` more easily handles with storing big and complex items.
+  only small elements should be stored in it (such as integers, small strings, small tuples).
+On the other hand, the `ValueSetIndex` more easily handles storing big and complex elements.
-- The `KeySetIndex` introduces a lexicographical order over stored items, while the `ValueSetIndex` order elements arbitrary due to hash properties.
+- The `KeySetIndex` introduces a lexicographical order over stored elements, while the `ValueSetIndex` order elements arbitrarily due to hash function properties.

 ### Merklized indexes

 Merklized indexes represent a list and map with additional features.
-Such indexes may create the proofs of existence or absence for the stored data items.
+Such indexes can create the proofs of existence or absence for stored data items.

-When a light client requests data from an Exonum full node, the proof can be built and sent along with the actual data values.
-Having block headers and such proof, the client may check that received data was really authorized by the validators without having to replicate the entire blockchain contents.
+When a light client requests data from an Exonum full node, the proof can be built and sent along with the actual data.
+Having block headers and this proof, the client may check that received data was really authorized by the validators without having to replicate the entire blockchain contents.